animeshk-me/circuit-paths-enumerator/README.md

 * Run this command

         $ python3 enumerator.py
-* A prompt opens, enter the details.
+* A prompt opens, enter the file name.
 The verilog file should satisfy above constraints

         $ Enter a valid verilog file name: <filename>